poojadeshmukh163/Project2/README.md

     Click Create Role

-🔧 STEP 6: Update Trust Relationship
+🔧  6: Update Trust Relationship

 Modify the trust policy to allow VPC Flow Logs service to assume this role: